PetRose/lotus-notes_gtk2.23.3/README.md

 General instructions to get Lotus/IBM Notes to install
 ======================================================

-Lotus/IBM Notes is generally only supported on LTS-version of Ubuntu, and since packagenames tends to change over releases typically deb-files like this will typically fail to install because of their specific package requirements.
+Lotus/IBM Notes is generally only supported on LTS-version of Ubuntu.
+Since package names tend to change over releases, deb-files like this will typically fail to install because of their specific package requirements.

-Cases are that the thing will work just fine, no matter what name the CUPS printing system package is called.
+Chances are that things will work just fine, no matter what name the CUPS printing system package is.

-So there are three scripts that can be used to fix dependencies in Lotus/IBM Notes debian-packages.
+There are three scripts that can be used to fix dependencies in Lotus/IBM Notes on debian based systems, more specifically Ubuntu.

 * fix-9.0.1-dependencies.sh to fix ibm-notes-9.0.1.i586.deb
 * fix-9.0.0-dependencies.sh to fix ibm-notes-9.0.i586.deb
 * fix-8.5.2-dependencies.sh to fix ibm-lotus-notes-8.5.2.i586.deb

-All scripts will unpack the package and created an additional one postfixed with 'fixed'.
-Install the fixed package and everything should be ready to for performing the next setup steps.
+All scripts will unpack the package and create new ones postfixed with 'fixed'.
+Install the fixed package and everything should be ready for the next setup steps.

 Distro compatability
 ====================

-The following distros are verified to work.
+The following distros have been verified:

 * Ubuntu 13.04
 * Ubuntu 13.10
 * Ubuntu 14.04 (currently in development)

+The following distro have been verified to work with 9.0.X

+* openSUSE 13.1 (oxygen-gtk in KDE with notes-wrapper-gtk2-rc)

+The following distro has been verified to work with 8.5.X
-* openSUSE 13.1 (for Lotus Notes 9.0 and oxygen-gtk while using KDE)
+* openSUSE 12.3 (for Lotus Notes 8.5.2 & 8.5.3 with notes-wrapper-libgtk-fix)

 Even though your distro is not a part of these cases are that it will work anyway.
 Please report if you have success/failure on other distros.